Mortgage Fees Explained

 Some lenders don’t charge a mortgage valuation fee but if they do they usually vary according to the value of the property and lenders will have their own fee scale.
 Typically though valuation fees cost up to £300.

-The mortgage valuation fee covers the cost of them sending a surveyor of their choosing out to value the property.
+The mortgage valuation fee covers the cost of the lender instructing a surveyor of their choosing to value the property.
 Don’t confuse it with your own survey costs which you pay for and organise yourself in order to get an expert report on the condition of the property.
-The mortgage valuation won’t go into as much detail as your own survey and you won’t get to see the results of it, only the valuation amount.
-For more information about building surveys, read our guide “What sort of survey should I have?”

 Telegraphic transfer fee